-Our historical net tangible book value as of June 30, 2020 was \$ million, or \$ per share of our common stock.
+Our historical net tangible book value as of June 30, 2020 was \$(246.4) million, or \$(897.72) per share of our common stock.
 Our historical net tangible book value is the amount of our total tangible assets less our total liabilities and convertible preferred stock, which is not included within our stockholders' deficit.
 Historical net tangible book value per share represents historical net tangible book value divided by the number of shares of our common stock outstanding as of June 30, 2020.

-Our pro forma net tangible book value as of June 30, 2020 was \$ million, or \$ per share of our common stock.
-Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of outstanding shares of common stock, after giving effect to the conversion of all outstanding shares of preferred stock and convertible debt into shares of common stock immediately upon the closing of this offering.
+Our pro forma net tangible book value as of June 30, 2020 was \$(20.9) million, or \$(0.94) per share of our common stock.
+Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of outstanding shares of common stock, after giving effect to the conversion of all outstanding shares of preferred stock into 20,090,745 shares of common stock immediately upon the closing of this offering and the conversion of all convertible debt into an aggregate of 1,848,280 shares of common stock immediately upon the closing of this offering, based on interest accrued through October 15, 2020 and the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.

-After giving effect to the conversion of our outstanding preferred stock and convertible debt into shares of common stock immediately upon the closing of this offering and the receipt of the net proceeds from our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020, would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and immediate dilution of \$ per share to investors purchasing common stock in this offering.
+After giving effect to the conversion of our outstanding preferred stock into 20,090,745 shares of common stock immediately upon the closing of this offering, the conversion of all convertible debt into an aggregate of 1,848,280 shares of common stock immediately upon the closing of this offering, based on interest accrued through October 15, 2020 and the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and the receipt of the net proceeds from our sale of 4,166,667 shares of common stock in this offering at an assumed initial public offering price of \$18.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2020, would have been \$44.9 million, or \$1.70 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.64 per share to our existing stockholders and immediate dilution of \$16.30 per share to investors purchasing common stock in this offering.